jjdrisco/Good-Morning-SQL/README.md

 ![Picture of Coffee Shop and Title](CYOA-header.png)

 You've just woken up and are getting ready to start your day as an Data Analyst.
-What better way to start the day than heading to your local coffee shop to grab a cup of joe.
+What better way to start the day than heading to your local coffee shop to grab a cup of joe?

 This choose your own adventure is designed as a fun way to practice your SQL skills.

 # What you need to play:
 * **file name 1** This SQLite database file has all of the data you'll need for the story